The 30 Principles for Agentic Engineering — Part 5: Calibration and Reality

 | 30 | Protect the juniors | Same tool, different outcomes |

-That's the framework.
 Apply five at a time.
 Most teams should target principles 1–10 in month 1, 11–20 in month 2, 21–30 in month 3.
-By the end of the quarter you're at Stage 3 of the maturity model and Stage 4 is within reach.
+By end of quarter you're at Stage 3 of the maturity model and Stage 4 is within reach.

-The point of a reference document is not that you'll remember it all.
+The point of a reference document isn't that you'll remember all thirty.
 It's that when something is going wrong, you have somewhere to look to find which principle you've been quietly skipping.

 Series Navigation — The 30 Principles for Agentic Engineering